Marcusky69/HiDeNet/README.md

 * **LOL (Low-Light) Dataset:** Utilizing the extremely dark scenes for extreme exposure recovery training (comprising 485 training pairs).
 * **SICE Dataset:** Utilized to ensure structural generalization across varied degradation levels.

+**Usage Compliance:** Both the LOL and SICE datasets are released under open-source licenses by their respective original authors, explicitly permitting non-commercial academic research and algorithmic evaluation.
+Our utilization of these datasets strictly adheres to these ethical and licensing guidelines.

 > *Note: The framework strictly employs the low-light images from these datasets for self-supervised optimization.
 No normal-light ground truths are used during training, and the model maintains zero exposure to downstream detection datasets or bounding box annotations.*

 ---